Today’s post is my no-B.S. guide to the possibility of stem cells being used to treat Multiple Sclerosis (MS).

 Let’s talk more about the latter (B) option.

-Helping MS indirectly via immunomodulation?
+Helping Multiple Sclerosis indirectly via immunomodulation?
 What good things could stem cells do for MS indirectly via that (B) option above and how would that work?

 The idea is generally based on the fact that MS is an immunological disorder.
 The body attacks its own nerves in the CNS, damaging or destroying them.
 Stem cell clinics pitch the idea that injecting say a billion stem cells into the blood stream via a vein could help MS indirectly through immunomodulation, meaning calming down the immune system in general.
 In other words, they claim that by flooding a bunch of stem cells into the blood stream the patient’s general immune system activity will be lowered and that in turn will help MS by lessening autoimmune attacks on the nerves even if not a single cell makes its way into the CNS.
 It’s a good idea in theory, but in practice I’m not convinced that there is much evidence to support it actually working as an MS treatment today.